 - .env

-Because we will need to share many documents in the charity a priority for me was to enable live editing and collaboration on one single file, to prevent too many versions.
+Because we will need to share many documents in the charity a priority for me was to enable live editing and collaboration on single files, this might prevent too many versions.
 It is easier when everyone is having the same information at hand.
 This doesn't come out of the box.

 It took me a while to get the connection working, there are still some issues with traefik used as proxy, but many documents showed me that this is a well used practice as you can see here for example.